upalbhattacharya/eswc_2026_submission_13/src/eswc_2026_submission_13/README.md

 # Code

+- Converting OWL/RDF files into `polars.DataFrame` datasets is
+  done using scripts in the `process_data` directory.
 - The implementations of querying OpenAI and open models using `HuggingFace` can be found in the `model` directory.
 - Scripts for calculating structural metrics and metrics from